canonical/certification-docs/Coverage_Guide_IoT-22.04.rst

 We will also include a general stress test performed for 120 minutes to verify that the system can handle a sustained high load for a period of time.
-This test uses the tool “stress” available in the Universe repositories.
+This test uses the tool “stress-ng” available in the Universe repositories.

 For Intel CPU’s, the IPDT (Intel Processor Diagnostic Tool) test suite will be run.
 The diagnostic checks for brand identification, verifies the processor